n00b69/woa-alphaplus/guide/dualboot.md

 > If you are unable to move files to the Windows folder, it means you shut down Windows instead of restarting it.
 To fix this issue, boot back to Windows and use restart, then as it restarts boot to fastboot and use it to return to Android

 - Download and install the WOA Helper app, then open it and grant it root access.
-- Download the UEFI image and place it inside the folder named `UEFI` in your internal storage, if this folder does not exist, create it.
+- Download the UEFI image and place it inside the folder named `UEFI` in your internal storage.
 - Return to the WOA Helper app and press the `Back up Android boot` button.
 Select both the `Windows` and `Android` options.
 - Press the `Mount Windows` button, then download and move StA_Installer_mh2lm.exe to the newly created `Windows` folder in your internal storage.
 - Return to the WOA Helper app and press `Quickboot to Windows`.